ciaranodonnell/ciaranodonnell.github.io/_posts/2019-11-12-setting-up-a-blog-with-github-pages.markdown

 categories: [posts]
 comments: true
 toc: true
-tags: [github, blogging, hosting, dns, social]
+tags: [github, blogging, hosting, dns, social, jekyll]
 ---

 While there is a pretty good walk through of the GitHub Pages on [https://github.io](https://github.io), it really focuses on how to setup GitHub to publish your site.